 Weekend away walks

-Here are some great, fresh-air walks all within a two or three-hour-drive from Melbourne.
+Here are some great walks in beautiful settings all within about two-three hours from Melbourne.
 There's a variety of landscapes to suit all tastes and they're perfect for a long weekend away from the hustle and bustle.
 Please share these walking weekend getaway ideas with your friends!

 Great Ocean Walk, Blanket Bay to Cape Otway

 This spectacular 10km walk along one of the most stunning section's of Victoria's coastline forms part of the famous Great Ocean Walk (this is stage 3 of 11 stages).
 It's a great way to stick your toe in the water if you're considering a multi-day hike in the future.

 The terrain is not overly difficult to navigate (we took two children aged 8 and 10) and it took us about four hours, including the '300 steps'!
 Along the way you'll see beautiful coastal bush, wildlife (koalas are common here), Parker River Inlet to the ocean and of course there's the lighthouse (mainland Australia's oldest) at the end.